The browser is not supported

-Padel is quick to learn, fun and really suitable for everyone.
+Padel is quick to learn, accessible and fun!
 That's why padel is one of the fastest growing sports in Europe.
 If you haven't tried it yet, it's high time you did.
-In this guide, you'll find out everything you need to know as a beginner, from the rules to the equipment.
+In this guide, you'll find out everything you need to know as a beginner, from the rules to the equipment you'll need.
 Our padel expert Lana also gives you helpful tips for your first game.

 What is padel?

 Padel is a mix of tennis and squash and is usually played in doubles on a smaller court surrounded by glass and grid walls.
-The special thing about it is that the walls can be included in the game and can either be used to play back or for clever defence.
-Tactics are just as important as skill and technique.
-The result is a dynamic game that is exciting and beginner-friendly - or as Lana explains:
+The special thing about it is that the walls can be included in the game and can either be used to play the ball back to your opponent or for clever defence tactics.
+The result is a fun, dynamic game that is exciting and beginner friendly.

 Doubles: